Krishna Swaminathan: Flag rank

-On promotion to Flag Rank, Krishna took over as the Chief Staff Officer (Training) (CSO (Trg)) at the Southern Naval Command, the training command of the Indian Navy, at Kochi.
+On promotion to Flag rank, Krishna took over as the Chief Staff Officer (Training) (CSO (Trg)) at the Southern Naval Command, the training command of the Indian Navy, at Kochi.
+As CSO (Trg), he played a key role in the conduct of all training in the Navy.
+He was also instrumental in raising the Indian Navy Safety Team (INST) that oversees operational safety across all verticals of the Navy.
 On 18 March 2019, he assumed the office of Flag Officer Sea Training (FOST), also at Kochi.
+FOST functions under the operational and administrative jurisdiction of Flag Officer Commanding-in-Chief Southern Naval Command.
 As FOST, his charter included the conduct of the operational sea training of all ships of the Indian Navy and the Indian Coast Guard.
+It includes enhancing crew proficiency in all aspects, including safe navigation practices, damage control and firefighting drills, weapon firings as well as seamanship training.